Overview of M1 Finance and Interactive Brokers

 Websites

-M1 Finance’s website is about as simple as its educational program.
-It has a transfer tool for moving funds.
-There are five tabs in the top menu, one of which is an Invest tab.
-This is where Pies are managed, rebalanced, and edited.
-The Research tab is where the simple asset screeners are located.
+M1 Finance’s website is as simple as its educational resources.
+It has a transfer tool, plus five tabs in the top menu.
+One is an Invest link where you manage, rebalance, and edit Pies.
+The Research tab has the basic screeners.

-Unfortunately, charts on the M1 site are very simple, and there is no order ticket (M1 takes order requests and sends them to the exchanges in batches).
+Charts at M1 are basic, and there is no order ticket.
+M1 gathers order requests and sends them in large groups.

-Because Interactive Brokers emphasizes active self-directed trading, it is possible to send orders to the major exchanges at will.
-The best place to do this is on the client portal, which is accessed with a login (2-factor authentication is required).
-Advanced charting and a trade ticket with bracket orders are on tap.
+Interactive Brokers leans toward active self-directed trading, so you can send orders at any time.
+The best way to do this is via the client portal on its site (2-factor authentication is required).
+It has advanced charts and a trade ticket with bracket orders.

 Winner: Interactive Brokers